Düwag Wadloper: New life at SKPL Cargo

 On January 11, 2018, SKPL purchased the SN83-003 from the Upper Silesian Waterworks Company, which then underwent repairs.
 After a hiatus of more than four years, SN83-003 was the first vehicle in the Düwag Wadloper series to return to service in August of the same year, receiving the carrier's new paint scheme.
-In 2019, SKPL increased its fleet of Düwag Wadlopers by purchasing SN83-004 and SN82-002, which was then transported on July 5 from the Koleje Śląskie's base in Katowice to Zagórze for repairs.
+In 2019, SKPL increased its fleet of Düwag Wadlopers by purchasing SN83-004 and SN82-002, which was then transported on July 5 from the Silesian Railways's base in Katowice to Zagórze for repairs.
 The repair of the SN82-002 motor car was completed in September.
 In November 2019, SKPL purchased two SN83s, numbered 002 and 004.
 The latter, like SN82-002, was transported from Katowice to Zagórze where it was repaired.
 Soon SN82-001, SN83-006 and SN83-007 were purchased and transported to the carrier's base in Ostrów Wielkopolski.
 Then in February 2020, the last vehicles SN82-003 and SN83-005 were purchased, finally buying out the entire fleet of Wadlopers from the bailiff.
 In April 2020, the repair of SN82-003 was completed and as of April 21 it can operate passenger traffic.

 Vehicles operated by SKPL have their names, and they are: